ADVANCE CALL FOR PAPERS, POSTERS and PRESENTATIONS

 Submit an Abstract for a Paper or Poster

-AFG Conference organisers invite you to deliver a paper and/or poster presentation at the conference, via the first step of submitting a Draft Abstract to be received electronically by 31 March 2016.
+AFG Conference organisers invite you to deliver a paper and/or poster presentation at the conference, via the first step of submitting a Draft Abstract to be received electronically, by

-Provided your Draft Abstract is received by the due date of 31 March 2016, the Provisional Acceptance of your intended presentation and place on the Provisional Conference Program will be confirmed by return email on or before 30 April 2016, along with a copy of Instructions to Speakers and Guidelines on the style and other requirements of your presentation for inclusion in the Conference Proceedings (which will be circulated electronically to delegates prior to or at the conference).
-Presenters are advised to apply for discounted registration fees at time of submitting their Conference Registration.
+The Provisional Acceptance of your intended presentation and place on the Provisional Conference Program will be confirmed by return email within 28 days, along with a copy of Instructions to Speakers and Guidelines on the style and other requirements of your presentation for inclusion in the Conference Proceedings (which will be circulated electronically to delegates prior to or at the conference).

 Final acceptance of written and spoken presentations will be confirmed following receipt of (a) your Conference Registration and (b) the completed written Paper and/or PowerPoint Presentation by the due dates indicated below.
 Conference organisers may recommend editorial adjustment to presentations submitted if and where this is considered helpful.